Requirements Management 101 Webinar

 Review existing documentation related to the project, such as business plans, user manuals, or technical specifications.
 These documents provide valuable background information and uncover requirements that may have been overlooked.
 It also helps by identifying any potential conflicts or gaps in the gathered information.

 The information in these documents serve as the very base of your work.
-It is extremely important to tackle these needs as the bare minimum, then to create your other requirements among stakeholders to go above and beyond.
+It is extremely important to tackle these needs as the bare minimum and then to create your other requirements among stakeholders to go above and beyond.

 Understand and document the current business processes related to the project.
 This involves mapping out workflows, identifying key decision points, and documenting how information flows within the organization.